vazmigue/networking-iberia/2-tgw-vpns/40-vpn-setup.md

  Here in the **Green Route Table** there is an association already present: the **Datacenter Services VPC**.
 We need to create a new association for the VPN attachment previously created.
 Click **Create associations** in the **Associations** tab.
 From the drop-down list, select the VPN connection.
 Click **Create association**.
 Below is an snapshot displaying the VPN connection being associated:
     ![Associate VPN](../images/tgw-vpnassocationspending_singlevpn.png)

 1. While at the **Transit Gateway Route Tables**, take a look at the **Propagations** tab.
 These are the attachments that propagate its prefixes into the route table (take it as an import into the route table).
 An attachment can propagate to multiple route tables.
 For this lab we want the datacenter addressing (the one reachable via the VPN connections) propagated to all of the route tables so the VPCs associated with each route table can route back to the datacenter.
 Let’s start with the **Green Route Table**.
-We can see all of the VPCs are propagating their CIDR to the route table.
+We can see all of the VPCs are propagating their CIDR to the route table:
     ![Associate VPN](../images/tgw_greenrt_propagations.png)

-    Click on **Create Propagation** and propagate from the only VPN attachment available (for now).
+    Click on **Create Propagation** and propagate from the only VPN attachment available (for now):
     ![Associate VPN](../images/tgw_greenrt_propagations_done.png)

 1. Repeat the above step on the propagations tab for the **Red Route Table** and the **Blue Route Table**.